getgauge/documentation/getting_started/creating_a_gauge_project.md

-# Initialization
+# Creating a gauge  project

-To initialize a Gauge project use the `gauge --init` command.
+To create or initialize a Gauge project use the `gauge --init` command.
 In an empty directory run

 ````
 gauge --init language